Echios/GeneralXLSXToPDF/Readme.md

 -searches for "Laborjournal" in Cell(1,2)[resembles B1 and merged cells] of all sheets of the workbook -saves Sheet as PDF in ./export with pdfname= filename+sheetname

-Report any bugs and requests to "winterle@gmx.de" or on github "https://github.com/Echios/GeneralXLSXToPDF"
+Report any bugs and requests on github "https://github.com/Echios/GeneralXLSXToPDF" or via Mail (adress will be added later)

 # Testing environment:
     Win10 Home x64